Skip to main content

 Most fleet factoring companies require a contract that outlines a certain volume of invoices over a specific period of time.
 These well-defined parameters are beneficial, as they strengthen the integrity of fleet factoring contracts and provide all parties involved with the necessary information to conduct honest business.
 With that in mind, the process for ending a fleet factoring contract is simple.
 Most fleet factoring companies allow trucking companies to submit a notice of termination a certain amount of time prior to the contract expiration date.
 It is important to note these requirements and reference the terms of the contract for a smooth termination process.
 Another distinguishing feature of some factoring companies is that they have no hidden fees.
 With such companies, you do not have to worry about hard-to-find charges such as invoice preparation or invoice submission fees.
 For example, WEX Capital values transparency and works hard to make all of its agreements easy to understand.
 Setting up new customers, electronic fund transfers, and other transactions are included as part of a clear, comprehensive flat fee.

 It is clear that in an industry on the move, quicker payments are crucial for keeping operations running smoothly.
-With a business strategy that includes fleet factoring, trucking companies nationwide can streamline their operations and gain the cash-flow they need to grow within the industry.
+A business strategy including fleet factoring allows trucking companies nationwide to streamline their operations and gain the cash-flow they need to grow within the industry.

 Apply for a fleet card today!